 The School has invested in capital assets for equipment in support of the School's educational program.
-More information regarding capital assets may be found in Note 5 to the financial statements.
-Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.
+More information regarding capital assets may be found in Note 4 to the financial statements.
+Depreciation expenses for capital assets are booked under the Instruction program of the School's operations.

-The School has a loan payable to the U.S. Small Business Administration (SBA) from the Paycheck Protection Program.
-The School will apply for loan forgiveness in FY 2020-2021.
-More information regarding long-term liabilities may be found in Note 6 to the financial statements.
+The School has long-term debt in the form of a Paycheck Protection Program (PPP) loan through the U.S. Small Business Administration (SBA).
+The School will apply for PPP loan forgiveness in FY 2020-2021.
+More information regarding long-term debt may be found in Note 5 to the financial statements.